AbiJays/Introduction-to-Lists/lists.md

 Lists have their limits, if you don't know the index of the object you are searching for you will have to go through the entire collection to find it.

-# So how do we edit/ change the objects
+# Editing/ changing the objects

-We use the index, to change 'eat pie' to 'eat cake' we need to reassign the the 0 index and to do so we type
+We do so by using the index, to change 'eat pie' to 'eat cake' we need to reassign the the 0 index and to do so we type

 ```python
 #lists.py